borntofrappe/game-development/00 Pong/Pong 4/README.md

 ## User input

-To move the paddles, the code leverages the core function `love.update(dt)`.
-As mentioned in a previous section, this function runs at every frame, and can be used to update the game as per the game loop.
+To move the paddles, the code leans on the core function `love.update(dt)`.
+As mentioned in a previous chapter, this function runs at every frame, and can be used to update the game as per the game loop.

 `dt` refers delta time, how much time has passed in each frame.
 To maintain uniform speed in the paddles' movememnt, this value is used in conjunction with the constant `PADDLE_SPEED`.